-- ESF The RAI-CI signal is a repetitive pattern in the FDL with a period of 1.08 seconds.
-RAI-CI is formed by sequentially interleaving 0.99 (+/- 2 ms) seconds of the normal message 00000000 11111111 (right-to-left) with 90 milliseconds (+/- 2 ms) of the message 00111110 11111111 (right-to-left) to flag the signal as RAI-CI. - SF The SF RAI-CI signal is transmitted inband by setting each of the 24 channel time slots to 1000 1011 (left-to-right).
+- ESF-The RAI-CI signal is a repetitive pattern in the Frame Bit for Datalink (FDL) with a period of 1.08 seconds.
+RAI-CI is formed by sequentially interleaving 0.99 (+/- 2 ms) seconds of the normal message 00000000 11111111 (right-to-left) with 90 milliseconds (+/- 2 ms) of the message 0011110 1111111 (right-to-left) to flag the signal as RAI-CI. - SF-The SF RAI-CI signal is transmitted in-band by setting each of the 24 channel time slots to 1000 1011 (left-to-right).
 In addition to the criteria specified above, the generation of SF RAI-CI has to be held off for 1 second to examine the DS0s for a framed, all-zeros pattern.
 If present, the generation of SF RAI-CI is suspended for the duration of the all-zeros pattern.

-Since the RAI to RAI-CI conversion modifies the payload, a RACI option is available to inhibit the RAI to RAI-CI conversion for those applications that cannot tolerate payload modifications.
+Since the RAI to RAI-CI conversion modifies the payload, an RACI option is available to inhibit the RAI to RAI-CI conversion for those applications that cannot tolerate payload modifications.